AninaRJ/cms-zod/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [How to use Contentful with Next.js and Zod](https://dev.to/jussinevavuori/using-contentful-with-nextjs-part-1-2i0a) - an article by the author that inspired this project
+- [Rich text and images with Contentful, Next.js and Zod](https://dev.to/jussinevavuori/rich-text-and-images-with-contentful-nextjs-and-zod-5684) - Part 2 of the article

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!